Community project ideas for 2017:

 - email communication re progress

-- a meeting to review drafts of deliverables
+- a meeting/or email exchange to review drafts of deliverables

 - email of progress